 Imagine roads which know when there’s been an accident on them and can warn passengers coming up behind.
 Imagine pill bottles which know when they’ve been emptied and can arrange fresh prescriptions for elderly and infirm people.
 All these things and more will form the IoT in the future.

 Why should you care about the Internet of Things?

 Well, first and foremost, you should care because it’s already here in a huge way.
 There are currently more than 12 billion devices which connect to the Internet, and by 2020, there will be 26 IoT devices for every human being on earth, according to the IDC.
-Those numbers mean that IoT support is not only essential for mobile app development services in the future, but that it’s utterly crucial now.
+Those numbers mean that IoT support is not only essential for Android or iOS mobile app development services in the future, but that it’s utterly crucial now.

 The Internet of Things also pushes us towards a world of total connectivity, enabling huge efficiency savings for business and people alike.
 McKinsey suggest that linking the physical and digital roads could generate up to $11.1 trillion a year in economic value by 2025, around 11% of the world economy.
 There’s basically no sector that’s not set to benefit from the IoT, with everything from health to warfare gaining from the linkup.